 |Mode||Full time with year abroad|

 "Deciding to go abroad as part of my undergraduate studies was possibly the best decision I've ever made.
 It offered the chance to travel, meet new people and study at a wide range of universities across the world" Matt, Year Abroad in Vancouver

 AAB-ABB including Grade A in Mathematics.
-Please note that General Studies are not accepted for entry.
+Please note that General Studies is not accepted for entry.

 Extended Project Qualification: Applicants with grade A in the EPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.

 The Welsh Baccalaureate Advanced Skills Challenge Certificate will be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.

 DD in BTEC plus A in Maths at A-level.

 36-34 points or 666-665 in 3 Higher Level subjects, to include 6 in Higher level Maths or Higher Level Maths Analysis and Approaches.
 Higher Level Maths Applications and Interpretations will be considered on a case-by-case basis but is not accepted as standard for entry.
 36-34 pwynt neu 666-665 mewn 3 phwnc Lefel Uwch, I gynnwys 6 mewn mathemateg lefel uwch neu 6 mewn dadansoddiadau dadansoddi.
 Bydd Ceisiadau a Dehongliadau Mathemateg Lefel Uwch yn cael eu hystyried fesul achos, ni fyddwn yn derbyn hyn fel safon mynediad.

 Grade C or grade 4 in GCSE English Language.